7artisans 10mm f/3.5 APS-C

 Common Features

-• Both products have a metal mount.
+• Both lenses feature a metal mount.

-• Both products can focus to infinity.
+• Both lenses can focus to infinity.

-• Both products have a full-time manual focus.
+• Both lenses support full-time manual focus.

 Main Differences